Pacquiao vs Marquez IV: A History of Violence

 The polymath Nassim Taleb submits that a system in which volatility is suppressed is an ideal catalyst for mayhem.
 Such a setting will behave as a ticking bomb, with the crucial difference that the potential for destruction increases exponentially over time.
 The more suppressed the system, the more its inherent tension increases.
 Such tension will inevitably, sooner or later, find a way to explode in an unpredictable—and often dangerous—manner.

 The Pacquiao vs Marquez rivalry began with a bang thanks to the violent rendition of fistic prowess offered by the Filipino icon in the first round of their tetralogy, a round that saw Marquez visit the canvas three times.
-But following that, most of the rounds up to and including those of fight III can be defined as a contest between Manny’s desire to explode and Márquez’s determination to contain the explosion.
+But following that, most of the rounds up to and including those of fight III can be defined as a contest between Manny’s desire to explode and Márquez’s determination to contain him.

 Over the course of three extremely close fights, Pacquiao attacked while Márquez countered, the southpaw trying time and again to set the ring on fire while Juan Manuel quickly doused the flames with cerebral counterpunching.
-Momentum often switched back and forth between the two factions, but the dial never failed to return to dead center, leading those of us watching from the outside to call the pairing one of the most evenly matched in boxing history.
+Momentum switched back and forth between the two, but the dial never failed to return to dead center, leading those of us watching from the outside to call the pairing one of the most evenly matched in boxing history.

 For this reason, the reaction of fans and media alike when IV was announced was nearly unanimous: a long sigh followed by a sad “Why?”
 We were repeatedly reminded by professional and amateur keyboardists alike of the old dictum that insanity is repeating the same action over and over while expecting a different result.
 Was the world of boxing going mad?
 Pacquiao vs Márquez IV made no sense; we had seen it three times and kept getting the same result.